Logitech Combo Touch

 - The keyboard feels slightly different from the Apple Smart Keyboard Folio, but it’s still quite good.

-- The stand allows users to adjust its angle in various ways and detach the keyboard, enabling them to use it in multiple forms according to their preferences.
+- The stand’s angle can be adjusted in various ways, and the keyboard can be detached, allowing users to use it in multiple forms according to their preferences.

 - The Combo Touch wraps around the iPad, which looks like it provides good shock protection as well!